wildfly/quickstart/tasks/README.md

 Testing on Managed Server
 -------------------------

 Arquillian will start the container for you.
-All you have to do is setup a path to your extracted .
-To do this, run
+All you have to do is setup a path to JBoss AS.

-    export JBOSS_HOME=/path/to/jboss-as

-or if you are using windows

-    set JBOSS_HOME=X:\path\to\jboss-as

-Or hardcode the path in pom.xml file
+Edit `src/test/resources/arquillian` and set the `jbossHome` element.

 To run the test in JBoss AS 7 or JBoss EAP 6, run the test goal with the following profile activated: